UniAP2022/UniAP/README.md

 Transcript: "it was the scar of letter in hanother form the scar ed letter in dowled with lighes".

-Origin audio + Universal perturbaion (init status: kobayashi_loiacano, SNR: 42.21dB):
+Origin audio + Universal perturbaion (random-chunk, SNR: 42.21dB):

 https://user-images.githubusercontent.com/97931505/168981050-e6b28fba-e6a7-4352-a471-576eaabde09a.mov